mrsabath/kagenti-operator/CONTRIBUTING.md

 ## Contributing Code

+### Developer's Guide

+Please follow our [Developer's Guide](./docs/dev-guide.md) where you can find comprehensive instructions for common development operations.

 ### Issues

 Prioritization for pull requests is given to those that address and resolve existing GitHub issues.
 Utilize the available issue labels to identify meaningful and relevant issues to work on.